Mdaftab/infra-Platform-for-B2B/README.md

 3. **Provision Dev Cluster**
    - Uses Crossplane to provision the dev GKE cluster
+   - Automatically installs NGINX Ingress Controller and cert-manager as cluster add-ons
+   - Configures Let's Encrypt Cluster Issuers for automated TLS

 4. **Deploy Application**
+   - Uses the pre-installed NGINX Ingress Controller and cert-manager
-   - Builds and deploys the sample application to the dev cluster
+   - Builds and deploys the sample application with HTTPS support via Let's Encrypt

 To start the deployment:
 1. Go to the Actions tab in your GitHub repository